Neville Lewis: Personal life

 He married German aristocrat Countess Rosa Cecilie Karoline-Mathilde Irene Sibylla Anna zu Solms-Baruth, daughter of Friedrich, 3rd Prince of Solms-Baruth and his wife Princess Adelaide of Schleswig-Holstein-Sonderburg-Glücksburg, on 3 November 1955 and settled on Rowan Street, Stellenbosch where their children Caroline and Frederick Henry Lewis attended school.

 Later the couple acquired a small holding opposite the Stellenbosch Golf Club where his wife and children could pursue their love of horse riding.
 After his death in 1972, his wife married Weber.

-The painting Portrait of Albert van der Sandt Centlivres by Lewis was burned by demonstrators during the Rhodes Must Fall upheaval at the University of Cape Town in February 2016.
+Achievements and recognitions

+Neville became a member of the New English Art Club in 1920.
+He held numerous one-man exhibitions in London, South Africa, Europe and the USA.
+He was included in the South African War Art at the Royal Academy (1948) and Oversees exhibition of South African Art at the Tate (1952).

+Death

+Neville died on 26 June 1972 in Stellenbosch, South Africa.